michKovac/camera-calibraton/README.md

 # camera-calibraton# Camera Calibration and Image Preprocessing
-This project focuses on image preprocessing and calibration for a hyperspectral SWIR camera and an RGB camera.
+This project focuses on image preprocessing and calibration for hyperspectral SWIR and RGB cameras.
 It includes data collection and image alignment functionalities.

 ## Table of Contents
 - [Introduction](#introduction)